IV Gleaning Project

 • 350 lbs plums

 The Cave Junction Food Pantry at the Seventh Day Adventist Church was our primary delivery site for gleaned produce.
 The Meals on Wheels project at the IV Senior Center, IV Safe House Alliance, and the IV Family Coalition were our secondary recipients of produce.
 As in previous years, the main crop was apples.
 As a result, there was a lot of usage of our on-site Cider Press.
 Roughly 25 gallons of apple cider was pressed and distributed to the CJ Food Pantry, The Jubilee Park Slater Fire Evacuation Site in September, and to our Local Foods Dinner attendees in November.
 We used a steam juicer at Frog Farm to make about 8 gallons of grape juice.
 Events Coordinator, Caitlin Deane, and Forrest tabled at the Cave Junction Farmers Market in October to give away free apple cider and grape juice.
 The grape juice especially was a big hit!
-A generous donor gave us a selection of hand tools and an electric weed whacker.
-Thank you to all who contributed to a safe and successful 2020 season!!
+A generous donor gave us a selection of hand tools and an electric weed whacker to store in our Gleaning Trailer at the Frog Farm.
+Thank you to all who contributed to a safe and successful 2020 season!